PyChina/weekly/content/Issue/issue-385.md

     + ANDY BULKA
     + • Shared by Andy Bulka

-“Have you ever looked through your Django log files and console messages, felt something was out of order and didn’t make sense, but couldn’t quite put your finger on it?
-Let’s look at the log file…”
+"Have you ever looked through your Django log files and console messages, felt something was out of order and didn't make sense, but couldn't quite put your finger on it?
+Let's look at the log file... "

 (`是也乎:`